-Why is this important?
 A mature teratoma should contain no immature tissue.

 Because teratomas are made up of different types of tissue, almost any type of cancer can start inside of a teratoma.
 For example, if a cancer starts in an area of tissue that looks like skin, the cancer will look very similar to adult type skin cancer.

 In situations where a cancer is seen inside of a teratoma, the diagnosis will include both the mature teratoma and the name of the cancer.

 A cancer found inside a mature teratoma can spread to other parts of your body.
 Talk to your doctor about the treatment options for this type of cancer.